Donald Trump and religion: Beliefs and background

+First presidency

 In 2015, Trump stated that his favorite book was the Bible, but declined to offer his favorite verse, stating that it's "very personal".
 In 2016, he said his favorite verse was "An Eye for an Eye".
 In 2015, during the Family Leadership Summit, Frank Luntz asked Trump if he'd ever asked God for forgiveness; Trump responded, "I'm not sure I have.
 I just go and try to do a better job from there.
 I don't think so.
 I think if I do something wrong, I think I just try and make it right.
 I don't bring God into that picture.
 I don't."
 In a January 2016 speech to evangelicals, Trump referred to Second Corinthians as "Two Corinthians", while speaking at a Liberty University commencement, attracting much press attention and questions about his understanding of Scripture.

 He said in 2015 that he still attended Marble Collegiate Church, a congregation of the Reformed Church in America and the United Church of Christ; the church said in a statement to CNN that he "is not an active member"; Peale's son said that he had not seen Trump at the church for "several years".
 He said that he was a Presbyterian and a Protestant in 2016.
 In October 2020, however, in an interview with the Religion News Service, responding to a question on whether he considered himself an evangelical Christian, Trump stated that he no longer considered himself a Presbyterian and now identified as a non-denominational Christian.
 Trump mentioned that he had spent the past few years getting to "visit some amazing churches and meet with great faith leaders from around the world", and in particular had "tuned into several virtual church services" during the COVID-19 pandemic, suggesting that this had contributed to the change in his views.